dsj7419/python-learning-by-projects/06-regular-expressions/README.md

 Congrats on completing the chapter on Regular Expressions! 🎉 You've armed yourself with a powerful tool to manage and extract data from text, opening up vast possibilities in data processing and analysis.

-In the [next chapter](07-exception-handling/README.md), we’ll dive into Object-Oriented Programming, exploring concepts like classes, objects, inheritance, and more, that will elevate your programming capabilities, enabling you to design robust and scalable software.
+In the [next chapter](07-exception-handling/README.md), we’ll be talking about exception handling and how to handled unexpected events in your code.

 ## Additional Resources